"Whenever you can, share. You never know who all will be able to see far away standing upon your shoulders!"

 So far so good - we have a Linux machine (container), and we have some code residing there which we can connect to using VS Code and and we can develop or code as if that complete codebase along with its SW stack was on Windows.
 What else would we need?

-We don't need anything else unless we want to be even more formal about coding.
+We don't need anything else unless we want to be even more formal with development.

 Yes, developing on a Linux machine makes sense if your real-world host is going to be a Linux machine - it's the only possibility mostly, and we expect to see real-world issues that we may face.
 But, there is a caveat.